Hamburger

 A signed share transfer form and entry of the details of the share transfer into the company's share register is required to transfer shares.
 Stamp duty is not applicable, and there is no general capital gains tax in New Zealand.

-The constitution or other governing document (including a shareholders' agreement) of many private limited liability companies contain pre-emptive rights which require that a transferor offers shares for transfer to other shareholders before those shares can be offered to third parties.
+The constitution or other governing document (including a shareholders' agreement) of many private limited liability companies contain pre-emptive rights which require that a transferor offers shares for transfer to other shareholders before those shares can be offered to 3rd parties.
 Frequently, the governing documents give the directors the right to refuse to register a share transfer without the directors necessarily being required to give a reason for a refusal to register.

 Generally, companies that are listed on the NZX are not permitted to have restrictions on the transfer of shares.
 There are very few listed companies that have placed restrictions on the free transferability of shares.